Extension - Player Class

 109 print("There is nothing here to take")

-1. with this highlighted code:
+1. And replace it with this highlighted code:

 102 # take